 To clarify, salt water in the pool does not equate to having a tub of sea water to swim in.
 The water in a salt water pool should not even taste salty if it is maintained properly.
 A salt water pool uses salt in a generator to produce chlorine.
 Remember, in high school Chemistry?
 NaCl is salt.
 The advantage of salt water pools is that you may not have to monitor the chemical balance as closely, but you still have to clean the debris, skimmer, and dead bugs.
 Instead of one hour a week, it will probably take you 15 minutes a week to clean a salt water pool.

 You Will Need More Umbrella Insurance if You Own A Pool

 We don’t like to talk about it, but you can get sued for owning a pool.
 If a neighborhood kid jumps the fence in your back yard, uses your pool, and drowns, you may be liable for his stupidity.
 Welcome to America.
 You probably should have umbrella insurance anyway, but you will pay more for having a pool.
 This will set you back a few extra hundred bucks a year.

 Overall, having a pool is still a luxury, even for a high income family.
 It adds complexity to your life, but can be rewarding if you live in an area that allows you to swim year-round.
+There are some regions in the country where it’s difficult not to find a house with a pool (read: Florida, southern California, and some parts of Texas), and perhaps those are the only places to seek one out.
 Be aware that it is not cheap (time and money) to own a pool, whether you have pool help or decide to do it yourself.